 - Choice of two elective courses as approved by the I/O program coordinator

 Total Degree Requirements: 48 credits

-NOTE: Grades of “Incomplete” must be resolved before beginning practicum.
-Students must attend the group orientation for practicum and make arrangements for practicum with the Practicum Coordinator at the beginning of the term prior to the desired start term.
+Note: Any grade of “Incomplete” must be resolved before beginning the practicum requirement.
+Students must make the necessary arrangements and attend the group orientation for practicum with the practicum coordinator at the beginning of the term prior to the desired start term.